ronaldoussoren/pyobjc/pyobjc-core/Doc/intro.rst

 from the wrapper module for an Objective-C framework the documentation for that item can be found in the documentation for the framework; otherwise the item is documented in the PyObjC documentation.

-The module ``PyObjCTools.NibClassBuilder`` can be used to make working with NIB files more convenient.
-This module can be used to extract information about classes from NIB files, both as a standalone tool generating source code and during runtime.
-See the online documentation for this module for more information.

 PyObjC includes a number of examples that show how to use Cocoa from Python.
 The :doc:`PyObjC Example index </examples/index>` contains an overview of those examples.